kunokdev/react-window-size-listener/README.md

 This is ES6 rewrite of [react-window-resize-listener](https://github.com/cesarandreu/react-window-resize-listener) due to deprecation warnings and many developers commented on this issue without getting any response for a while.

-This version doesn't include tests, PR would be welcome!

 ## Installation

 ```sh